 KMZ files (to be used with Google Earth) for BIDMO, PUKAR, ENDOR, FAP D7.8 IPG, D7.0 IPG (course reversal point), ILS DME IPG, LOC ILS 04 can be downloaded from here.

 - Written by Juanda Ismail

 This website explores alternative theories on the disappearance of MH370 and encourages thinking outside the box.
-Ideas presented here are my own and are based on research conducted by myself,a current airline pilot with over 5300 hours flying experience.
-I have experience flying in USA, Canada, Malaysia, Indonesia, Singapore, Mexico and Thailand airspace in the past and I am currently flying in Australia.
+Ideas presented here are my own and are based on my own research.
+I am a current airline pilot with over 5600 hours flying experience and have flown a wide range of aircraft including Cessnas, airliner turbo-props, jet airliners and I am currently flying the fly-by-wire Embraer E190 Ejet in Australia.
+I have experience flying in USA, Canada, Malaysia, Indonesia, Singapore, Mexico and Thailand airspace in the past.
 All constructive comments, critiques and questions are welcomed.